 So what did I like?
 For the most part, I think that the open world areas are a lot of fun to run around in, and the new system for Public Events is really nice, especially when you're on a map with players who know how to spawn the Heroic variants of them.
 Movement and gun play still feel incredibly tight, and the PC version feels even better.
 I like the small stories that Adventures offer, and I hope they lean more into them in the future.

 I capped off my original review of Destiny by talking about how much potential it had, and over time Bungie really did improve it.
 Destiny 2 is currently in a very similar place, but now has very different expectations hanging over it.
 The question is is whether or not Bungie is up to meeting them a second time.

 The Co-Optimus Co-Op Review of Destiny 2 is based on time spent with both the PC and PlayStation 4 versions of the game.
 Codes were provided by the publisher for review purposes.

-The Co-Op Experience: Team up with friends through Story missions, Strikes, Patrol Zones, and Black Armory Forges.
+The Co-Op Experience: Team up with two friends online through Story missions, Strikes, Patrol Zones, and Black Armory Forges.
 Six players are supported in the Raids and the Menagerie, while four players are supported in the Reckoning.

 Co-Optimus game reviews focus on the cooperative experience of a game, our final score graphic represents this experience along with an average score for the game overall.
 For an explanation of our scores please check our Review Score Explanation Guide.